seisvelas/Buho/README.md

-This is a high level language with the flavor of an x86 assembly.
+This is a high level language with the shape of an x86 assembly.
 Sample code:

 ```
 #lang reader "rosario.rkt"